yhou-2003/BMC-CS-113.github.io/labs/Lab01.md

 cd lab01
 ```

+To confirm this works, you should see something like
+`apoliak@julia:~/cs113/labs/lab01$ ` on the command prompt.
+You will hopefully see your username instead of `apoliak` and different
+name after the `@` symbol besides for `julia`.
+Lab00 explains what the second
+name means.

+Another way to confirm you followed the steps above correctly is to run
+`pwd`.
+You should the see something like `/home/apoliak/cs113/labs/lab01` (where
+again it will say your username rather than `apoliak`.

 ## 1. Expressions

 Each row in the table below represents an expression.
 Please fill in the **value** and **types** for each expression.